harshkc/skypeClone/README.md

-# skypeclone
+# Skypeclone

-Skype clone : Names says it all
+Skype clone : Names says it all.

 Packages used:
  # For making request to firestore database